 Naturally, a bomb intended for air-dropping (or a missile warhead) really shouldn't have any trick wires to start with.
 Still, it makes you wish there were an Override Command.

-Example of a Dead Horse Trope.
+Example of a Dead Horse Trope, partly since in real life the electronics of a bomb are both simpler and more fragile than Hollywood would have you believe.
 The Wire Dilemma has a minor Sub-Trope in the Wrong Wire.
 See also Bomb Disposal and Cut the Fuse.